KJDhuri09/Neddypreddy/README.md

 ---------
 If you would like to use NeddyPreddy in your publications, please consider citing:
 >  Yavuz AS, Sozer NB, Sezerman OS.
 "Prediction of neddylation sites from protein sequences
->  and sequence-derived properties".
-BMC Bioinformatics, submitted.
+>  and sequence-derived properties". *BMC Bioinformatics*, submitted.